jar-o/asciipy/ANSWERS.md

 #### Caching
 I've implemented a simple file-based cache in this server.
 It makes some difference, but there are a couple problems.

 1. It's wasteful to cache the ASCII output at the node level, since running multiple servers means a high chance of duplicate caching.
-Moving to a centralized cache configuration with a high performance server like **Redis** would be preferred.
+Moving to a centralized cache configuration with high performance servers such as **Redis** would be preferred.
 2. A caching server like **Redis** (or **memcached**) should be used regardless, since it's highly unlikely my rudimentary file caching mechanism can compare performance-wise.
-3. Using a remote caching server takes pressure off the node's CPU/disk and moves the problem into one of response time -- making it a better fit for an async I/O service, which may provide some benefit.
+3. Using a remote caching solution (single server or cluster) would take pressure off the node's CPU/disk and move the problem into one of response time -- making it a better fit for an async I/O service, which may provide some benefit.

 #### HTTP Compression at proxy level
 Because of the high redundancy in ASCII images, they compress really well.
 In my rather "toy" implementation here I'm doing HTTP Compression at the app level.